Polymehr/renpydeskgen/README.md

 After that you can execute the file `renpy_desktop_generator.sh` from your file manager or the console.

-If the script does not have permission to edit a file, it will try to acquire them using `sudo`.
+If the script does not have the permissions to edit a file, it will try to acquire them using `sudo`.

 ### Console Usage
 You can provide the script with a direct path to the game start script (usually